wonderbird/wonderbird.github.io/_pages/software-crafting/general.md

 # General Software Crafting Topics

+> When to use iterative development?
+You should use iterative development only on projects that you want to succeed.

+Martin Fowler.

 ## Getting Started

 If you are looking for the next (first) programming language to learn you may want to consider